flowx-ai/docs-flowx/docs/platform-overview/flowx-architecture.md

 * **FLOWX.AI Scheduler** (part of the core components) - used to store/edit process definitions&#x20;
 * **FLOWX.AI Content Management** (part of the core components) - can be quickly deployed on the chosen infrastructure, preloaded with the needed taxonomies or contents, and then connected to the FLOWX Engine through Kafka events
 * **FLOWX.AI License Manager** (part of the core components) - is used for displaying reports regarding the usage of the platform in the FLOWX.AI Designer
-* **FLOWX.AI Plugins** - the platform comes with some ready-made integrations, such as a [document management] solution, a plugin for sending various types of [notifications], an [OCR] plugin, and a task management plugin&#x20;
+* **FLOWX.AI Plugins** - the platform comes with some ready-made integrations, such as a [document management] solution, a plugin for sending various types of [notifications](../platform-deep-dive/plugins/custom-plugins/notifications-plugin/notifications-plugin.md), an [OCR](../platform-deep-dive/plugins/custom-plugins/ocr-plugin.md) plugin, and a task management plugin

 ![](./img/architecture_diagram.png)